arh1/presentation-docker-drupal/slides/docker4drupal.md

 ### Extras

-* Deploy to Wodby!
+* Deploy with Wodby!
-* Lots of Drupal-focused images
+* Drop-in additional services

 ### To the Terminal